Mega Man V

 Super Game Boy (one and two) seems to pause significantly faster than other versions here.
 This has not been thoroughly investigated.

-Phase 2 backup
+Phase 2 Notes

 The ceiling spikes are not instantly fatal.
 Use Earth Spark Chaser to end Wily fast.